Working Professional MBA

 At Fisher, we have one of the nation's best part-time Working Professional MBA educational experiences — and we've gone the extra mile to seamlessly integrate our new Online WPMBA into that framework.
 Because our on-campus and online students are in the same program, you’ll have the benefits of both options when you enroll and won’t have to compromise quality for convenience.
 Your life is constantly changing.
 It's an advantage to enroll in an MBA program that can easily adapt while also delivering a proven curriculum focused on principled business leadership, life-long relationships and reaching your unique goals through electives you personalize.
 It's the best of both worlds.

-Create a schedule of weeknight or weekend classes available on-campus or online.
+Create a schedule of weeknight or weekend classes.
 Control the workload of your MBA experience by taking anywhere from 1.5 to 9 credit hours in our Autumn, Spring or Summer terms.
-Choose your own pace: complete the program in as little as two years or as many as six (the average time to graduation is three years).
+Choose your own pace: complete the program in as little as two years (6 semesters) or go at a slower pace (the typical time to graduation is 8 semesters or a little less than three years - see a sample curriculum below).

 On-campus and online students in the Working Professional MBA program take 11 core courses and personalize 21 elective credit hours to reach their total required credit hours.
 As a part-time student, you’ll select from 2-3 core course sections taught in various delivery modes, which are in-person (on-campus), distance (online) or hybrid.
 Learn more about course delivery and synchronous vs. asynchronous here.